wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 ### 0 - Launching the demo cluster
    - open the drill ports

-1 - Publish using the Kafka API Medicare Open payments data from a CSV file into MapR-ES This java publisher client will read lines from the payments.csv and publish them in the same format (comma-delimited strings) to the MapR Stream:topic @ /streams/paystream:payments
+### 1 - Publish using the Kafka API Medicare Open payments data from a CSV file into MapR-ES
+        This java publisher client will read lines from the payments.csv and publish them in the same format (comma-delimited strings) to the MapR Stream:topic @ /streams/paystream:payments
         The paystream:payments stream:topic can be viewed in MCS @ path /mapr/${MAPR_CLUSTER}/user/mapr/demo.mapr.com/streams/paystream

-Open a separate terminal window and ssh to the cluster edge node as mapr and: cd /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments java -cp /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar:./target/* streams.MsgProducer
+        To launch the producer: In a new terminal window, ssh to the cluster edge node as mapr and:

+            cd /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments
+            java -cp /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar:./target/* streams.MsgProducer

 ### 2 - Consume and transform the streaming data with Spark Streaming and the Kafka API, and
         Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector.
         This Spark Streaming consumer client does the following:
             - consumes data from the MapR stream:topic @ /streams/paystream:payments using the Kafka API, then
             - transforms the comma-delimited string consumed from the stream, into JSON format, then
             - writes the JSON array, to the MapR-DB JSON table 'payments' using the Spark-DB connector.

         The 'payments' table can be viewed in MCS @ path /user/mapr/demo.mapr.com/tables/payments

         For presentation purposes, you may more than one consumer client manually, from a separate terminal window
- Note: you'll see the client looking for data in the stream, but unless you stop the auto-deployed consumer, it won't actually consume data from the stream,
-      as the original consumer client is capable of consuming all the data being produced.
+        Note: you'll see the client looking for data in the stream, but unless you stop the auto-deployed consumer, it won't actually consume data from the stream, as the original consumer client is capable of consuming all the data being produced.
 OR the original consumer client may fail (due to a conflict in reading from the stream partition), in which case, this newly launched consumer will pick up where the other left off) See future enhancement on this.

- in a new terminal window, ssh to the cluster edge node as mapr and:
+        To launch the consumer: In a new terminal window, ssh to the cluster edge node as mapr and:

             $SPARK_PATH/bin/spark-submit --class streaming.SparkKafkaConsumer --master local[2] /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar

 ### 3 - Load data into Spark Dataset AND Query the MapR-DB JSON document database using Spark-SQL, using the MapR-DB Spark connector

-#
-# in a new terminal window, ssh to the cluster edge node as mapr and:
+        In a new terminal window, ssh to the cluster edge node as mapr and:

             $SPARK_PATH/bin/spark-submit --class sparkmaprdb.QueryPayment --master local[2] ~/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar

-### 4 - Query the MapR-DB document database using Apache Drill (JDBC).
+### 4 - Query the MapR-DB document database using Apache Drill (JDBC)

-# (old) java version: java -cp ./target/mapr-es-db-spark-payment-1.0.jar:./target/* maprdb.DRILL_SimpleQuery
-# (old) Spark version: cd $SPARK_PATH/bin
-#                      ./spark-submit --class maprdb.DRILL_SimpleQuery --master local[2] --jars /opt/mapr/drill/jars/jdbc-driver/drill-jdbc-all-1.11.0.jar ~/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar
-#
-# Show the Top 10 physician specialties by total payments
+        To show the Top 10 physician specialties by total payments

             sqlline
             select physician_specialty,sum(amount) as total from dfs.`/user/mapr/demo.mapr.com/tables/payments` group by physician_specialty order by total desc limit 10;
             quit!

-### 5 - Query the MapR-DB document database using Java and the OJAI library - OPTIONAL
+### 5 - Query the MapR-DB document database using Java and the OJAI library - optional
-# OJAI, the Java API used to access MapR-DB JSON, leverages the same query engine as MapR-DB Shell and Apache Drill to query payments table
+        OJAI, the Java API used to access MapR-DB JSON, leverages the same query engine as MapR-DB Shell and Apache Drill to query payments table

-# Query the MapR-DB payments table using OJAI
+        To Query the MapR-DB payments table using OJAI

-#
-# cd $SPARK_PATH/bin
-#./spark-submit --class maprdb.OJAI_SimpleQuery --master local[2] --jars /opt/mapr/drill/jars/jdbc-driver/drill-jdbc-all-1.11.0.jar ~/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar
+            $SPARK_PATH/bin/spark-submit --class maprdb.OJAI_SimpleQuery --master local[2] --jars /opt/mapr/drill/jars/jdbc-driver/drill-jdbc-all-1.11.0.jar ~/MapR-ES-DB-Spark-Payments/target/mapr-es-db-spark-payment-1.0.jar

 #### 6. Using the MapR-DB shell and Drill from your mac client - JSON documents